dayeon3117/Fake-Job-Detector/README.md

 # Fake-Job-Detector

-Fake job listings are becoming more common and can lead to real problems like identity theft or money loss.
+Fake job listings are becoming more common and can lead to serious problems like identity theft or money loss.
 Job platforms like LinkedIn and Indeed use their own tools to catch scams, but these tools are not public.

 This project creates a public tool that lets anyone check if a job post seems suspicious.
 It uses different models to make predictions and runs through a simple web app that anyone can use.

 ## Problem Statement

 Scam job listings are hard to spot, especially for people applying to jobs for the first time.
-This tool gives users a quick way to check a job description and see if it might be fake.
+This tool gives users a quick way to check a job description to see if it might be fake.
 It predicts if a listing is real or suspicious based on how it is written.

 ## Dataset

 I used the [Fake Job Posting Prediction Dataset](https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction) from Kaggle.
-The dataset has job titles, descriptions and labels that show whether a job is real or fake.
+The dataset has job titles, descriptions and labels showing whether a job is real or fake.

 The dataset is highly imbalanced; only about 5% of the job postings are labeled as fake.
 To deal with this, I balanced the training data using upsampling before training the classical and deep learning models.

 ## Background and Previous Approaches

-Fake job posts have been a problem for a while.
-Many job platforms use their own tools or have people review listings by hand but those tools are not public.
+Fake job posts have been around for a long time.
+Many platforms rely on in-house tools or manual reviews, but these are not available to the public.

 Earlier efforts used basic machine learning models like Naive Bayes, support vector machines and logistic regression.
 These models looked for red flags like vague descriptions or missing contact details.
 They worked for some simple scams but struggled with more realistic ones.

-In this project, I build on those ideas by comparing three types of models.
-I include a simple baseline that always predicts "real," a classical model using TF-IDF features with a random forest classifier and a deep learning model using DistilBERT that understands context better than keyword-based models.
+This project builds on those ideas by comparing three types of models:
+- A naive baseline that always predicts “real”
+- A classical model using TF-IDF and a random forest classifier
+- A deep learning model using DistilBERT for better context understanding

 The goal is to show how performance improves across these approaches and to make the tool easy for anyone to use through a web app.